HIPAA NOTICE OF PRIVACY PRACTICES

 If you are an organ donor, we may notify organ procurement organizations to assist them in organ, eye, or tissue donation and transplants.

-We may disclose your medical information to the extent necessary to comply with laws relating to workers’ compensation or similar programs providing benefits for work-related injuries or illness.
+We may disclose your protected health information to the extent necessary to comply with laws relating to workers’ compensation or similar programs providing benefits for work-related injuries or illness.

 Military, Veterans, National Security, and Other Government Purposes.